 Pantry equipment are provided either in the separate pantry cars attached with the rake or in the coaches itself function as mini pantry according to the type of train and requirement of the passenger.
 The layout of these pantry cars and mini pantries has been approved by railway Board.
 EOG coaches are governed mainly by RDSO's specification nos.
 ELPS/Spec/EOG/01, March 1994 and ELPS/Spec/EOG/02, November 1994.
+Pantry car equipment are governed by RCF's Spec.
+EDTS-118E or its latest versions.

-The basic pantry equipment provided in the LHB rake are as under
+The basic pantry equipments provided in the LHB rake are as under:-

-CHAIR CAR COACHES (Mini pantry)
+CHAIR CAR COACHES (Mini Pantry)

 - a) Hot case

 - b) Bottle cooler cum Deep Freezer

-- c) Water boiler, 30 Litres
+- c) Water boiler, 30 litres capacity

 - d) Soup warmer